taikedz/nagios-templater/README.md

 		|
 		+-- hosts/

+* Command definitions reside in `commands/`
 * Templates reside in `templates/`
 * Contacts and Contact Groups reside in `contacts/`
 * Services, Service gruops, and Service Hosts reside in `services/`
 * Hosts reside in `hosts/`

+## FAQ

+### How do I associate a host with a service?

+Nagios does not allow Hosts to specify directly what services they want.
+Instead, we tie them together around a Service Host

+1. Associate the Service with a Service Host
+	* Or, associate the Service with an App
+	* Associate the App with a Service Host
+2. Associate the Host with the Service Host

+### How do I manage my nagios inventory with my orchestration inventory?

+You should choose one inventory to form the basis of the other.
+In NGT's preference, I suggest that you use your orchestration tool to generate NGT lines as a bash script.

+Such a bash script might look like this:

+	ngt purge hosts
+	ngt set host -n wiki -s http-servers -h wiki.example.com -d "Information docs" ngt set host -n jenkins -s tomcat-servers,build-nodes -h build.example.com -d "Build automation server" -u http://wiki.example.com/wiki/BuildServer ngt set host -n buildnode1 -s build-nodes -h b1.example.com ngt set host -n buildnode2 -s build-nodes -h b2.example.com

+This would be backed by a separate Nagios configuration script such as

+	ngt purge servicehosts
+	ngt purge apps

+	ngt set servicehost -n http-servers
+	ngt set servicehost -n build-nodes
+	ngt set servicehost -n tomcat-servers

+	ngt set app -n webbuild -s build-nodes

+	ngt set service -n tomcat -cg webadmins ngt set service -n http -s http-servers -a webbuild -cg webadmins ngt set service -n jnlp-agent -a webbuild -cg webadmins